 Jungle Scout claims they have the world’s most accurate Amazon sales estimator.
 I don’t know if that’s true, in fact, everybody claims that they have the most accurate data.

 However, I know that they have ACCURATE data.
 I also recently read this article on how they get Amazon data.

 But let’s get back to the point.

 The big con is that you can’t easily gain product ideas.
 You need to browse for hours on Amazon and search for niches manually until you find one.

 So here’s what I recommend:

-If you don't have the budget, go to work and save some money, so that you can afford it.
+If you don’t have the budget, go to work and save some money to afford it.

 You can also use our 30% discount with a 14-day money-back guarantee:

 I hope that we could help you with this article.
 Have you already had a positive or negative experience with Jungle Scout?
 Please let us know in the comments!

 Also, make sure that you sign up for our email newsletter, so you will always be up to date when we publish interesting posts about E-Business, E-Commerce & Online-Marketing.